IBM-Cloud/openwhisk-workshops/bootcamp/ex0 - setting up development environment/README.md

 Follow these instructions to check which default region your lite account has been assigned.

 1. Open the [IBM Cloud homepage](https://console.bluemix.net/).
+2. Click the *"Manage"* menu from the page header.
+3. Click the *"[Account > Cloud Foundry Orgs](https://console.bluemix.net/account/organizations)"* option from the drop-down menu.
+4. From the [Cloud Foundry Organisations](https://console.bluemix.net/account/organizations) page, click the organisation name listed in the table.
-2. Check the "*Region*" drop-down value in the page header.
+5. Check the "*Region*" value listed in the organisation details table.

 ![Registration page](images/default_region.png)